 What's an armature?

-In many traditional forms of sculpture the armature is only a temporary aspect of the process.
-For bronze, the model is built on an armature before a mold is made, and in ceramic, sculptures can be built around an armature, but the armature must be removed before firing.
+An armature is the internal support system of a sculpture, typically constructed from various materials, with wire being one of the most common choices.
+In traditional forms of sculpture, the armature often serves as a temporary support.
+For example, in bronze work, the model is built on an armature before a mold is made, and in ceramics, sculptures can be built around an armature, which must be removed before firing.

 Why do I need one?